mouhsnimohamed/qzulu/src/pages/deployment-ready/index.md

     description: >-
-      Our Q-Taxi initiative involves a systematic strategy to replace taxis and other shared urban vehicles that operate on fossil fuels and natural gas with electric vehicles that have flash charge and solar power technology.By modernizing these types of fleets, Q-Taxi will be able to harness the power of the most environmentally-friendly transportation modalities across the industry.
+      Our Q-Taxi initiative involves a systematic strategy to replace taxis and other shared urban vehicles that operate on fossil fuels and natural gas with electric vehicles that have flash charge and solar power technology.
+      By modernizing these types of fleets, Q-Taxi will be able to harness the power of the most environmentally-friendly transportation modalities across the industry.
     image: /img/q-taxi-qzulu-final.jpg
 ---